Calcium Stearate

 Calcium stearate is used in oral drug formulations and is reported as nontoxic and nonirritant.
 It is listed on the FDA Generally Regarded as Safe database.[1][2]

-List of medications using Calcium Stearate
+Some examples of medications containing Calcium Stearate

 - Cefuroxime Axetil 500 mg